-MA-210: Calculus III (4.00 cr.)
+MA-210: Calculus III

 A continuation of MA 140.
 Topics include a review of infinite series, conic sections, parametric equations, polar coordinate system and equations, vector valued functions, functions of several variables, partial and directional derivatives, and multiple integration.
 Theory is augmented by applications from a variety of disciplines.
 Prerequisite: ma-140